JJH090501/JJH090501/README.md

 # 🛰️ Featured Projects

-## Aether Framework
+## 🌙 Aether Framework

 > A modular Lua-centric framework for building backend servers and proxies.

-Aether explores a different approach to server architecture:
+Aether explores a different approach to server architecture.

 Instead of forcing developers into one fixed runtime or architecture, Aether aims to provide a core where functionality can be extended through modular components.

 Modules can provide features such as:

-* Routing
+- Routing
-* ORM
+- ORM
-* Authentication
+- Authentication
-* Cryptography
+- Cryptography
-* Networking engines
+- Networking engines
-* Proxy functionality
+- Proxy functionality

 The goal is to let developers assemble their own backend or proxy environment around a lightweight Lua-oriented core.